learningOrchestra/mlToolKits/CONTRIBUTING.md

 Don't be rude, use crude language or harass other users.

 ## License
-The repository is currently licenses under GNU General Public License v3.0.
+The repository is currently licensed under GNU General Public License v3.0.
 By contributing to the project you agree that your contributions will be licensed under the same license and provisions.